TheodorEmanuelsson/knapsack/README.md

 ## Dynamic solutions

-This algorithm is a much more efficient solution compared to the brute force search approach and is more precise that the greedy approach.
+This algorithm, `knapsack_dynamic()`, is a much more efficient solution compared to the brute force search approach and is more precise that the greedy approach.
 It has complexity O(Wn).
 The approach based on building a matrix with $n$ rows and $W$ columns where each cell represents the value gained for that item if W = 1, ..., W.
 .